 10. Will I be able to use the facilities on a pay as you go basis?

-In the first phase of opening we will not be allowing any casual visits or use of the Hussle scheme.
-We are required to keep a record of all members that use our facilities for ‘track and trace’ purposes.
-We will keep this policy under review.
-We will be trialing access for Hussle users from Monday 7th Sepetmber.
-Hussle users will be required to register as normal through the Hussle website and pre-book by phoning 0151 794 3307.
+We will be accepting Hussle users and non members.
+You will be required to register as normal through the Hussle website and pre-book by phoning 0151 794 3307.
 Contact details will be required incase track and trace is needed.

 12. Will the car park be open, and can I still purchase one shot tickets?

 The car park will be open as normal, but please be aware that more members may be using cars to travel to the campus during the pandemic.
 One shot tickets will be available.
 Please note, we will not be taking cash at present.